ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-78. The following operator is known as the Hadamard product:
+Q. The following operator is known as the Hadamard product:

 $$
         OUT = A⊙B
 $$

 Where:

 $$
         (A⊙B)i,j :=(A)i,j(B)i,j
 $$

 A scientist, constructs a Dropout layer using the following algorithm:

 1. Assign a probability of p for zeroing the output of any neuron.
 2. Accept an input tensor T , having a shape S
 3. Generate a new tensor T ‘ ∈ {0, 1}^S
 4. Assign each element in T‘a randomly and independently sampled value from a Bernoulli distribution: